Texas Interconnection: Solar power in Texas

 Solar power in Texas, along with wind power, has the potential to allow Texas to remain an energy-exporting state over the long term.
 The western portion of the state especially has abundant open land areas, with some of the greatest solar and wind potential in the United States.
 Development activities there are also encouraged by relatively simple permitting and significant available transmission capacity.

 Ties

 Interconnections can be tied to each other via high-voltage direct current power transmission lines (DC ties), or with variable-frequency transformers (VFTs), which permit a controlled flow of energy while also functionally isolating the independent AC frequencies of each side.
-The Texas Interconnection is tied to the Eastern Interconnection with two DC ties, and has a DC tie and a VFT to non-NERC (North American Electric Reliability Corporation) systems in Mexico.
-There is one AC tie switch in Dayton, Texas that has been used only once in its history (after Hurricane Ike).
+The Texas Interconnection is tied to the Eastern Interconnection with a 220 MW DC tie near Oklaunion, and a 600 MW DC tie near Monticello, and is tied to NERC (North American Electric Reliability Corporation) systems in Mexico with a 300 MW DC tie near McAllen, and a 100 MW VFT tie near Laredo.
+There is one AC tie switch in Dayton, Texas that has been used only once in its history, after Hurricane Ike.

-On October 13, 2009, the Tres Amigas SuperStation was announced to connect the Eastern, Western and Texas Interconnections via eight 5 GW superconductor links.
+In October 2009, the Tres Amigas SuperStation was announced to connect the Eastern, Western, and Texas Interconnections via eight 5 GW superconductor links, but the Eastern Interconnection withdrew from the project in 2015, rendering the project moot.
+Construction was never started.

+In October 2024, the U.S. Department of Energy announced a contract award of $360 million from the Bipartisan Infrastructure Law to help build Pattern Energy’s Southern Spirit Transmission Project, a proposed 320-mile, 525-kV high voltage direct current line to connect the ERCOT grid with grids in the Southeast.
+If constructed, the line would provide three gigawatts of bidirectional capacity between Rusk County, Texas, and Choctaw County, Mississippi, and will use voltage source converter technology to enhance grid reliability—helping to mitigate disruptions like the power crisis in the winter of 2021.
+The project received final approval from the Federal Energy Regulatory Commission in May 2024.